LBHackney-IT/Product-Playbook/README.md

 You can edit the pages files directly in this project, which are formatted as .md files and once committed the changes will become visible on the site.

-The Playbook contains articles on the processes involved in the making and using of products at Hackney.
+The Playbook contains articles on the processes involved in the making and using of products at Hackney, along with the strategy for products in the future.

 ## Developer Info